frepkovsky/Domoticz-Volumio-Plugin/README.md

 ### Troubleshooting

-If you experience any issues with the plugin, enable debugging by setting option Debug to True in the plugin configuration, re-enable the plugin and check logs in Domoticz Log screen.
+If you experience any issues with the plugin, enable debugging by setting option Debug to True in your _Volumio_ hw device configuration, re-enable the plugin and check logs in Domoticz Log screen.

 ### Known issues

-- **Domoticz 2021.1** - When enabled with other plugins, I see messages from Domoticz `Python exception set prior to callback 'onMessage'`, [see discussion in Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?t=37983)
-- **Domoticz 2022.2** - When the plugin is enabled, repeating errors about Acquiring/Releasing lock for Volumio plugin are logged in Domoticz.
+- **Domoticz 2022.2** - When the plugin is enabled in debug mode, repeating errors about Acquiring/Releasing lock for Volumio plugin are logged in Domoticz.
 It seems to be a problem in Domoticz [see discussion in Domoticz forum](https://www.domoticz.com/forum/viewtopic.php?p=286255#p286255).
 - **Volumio 3** - Domoticz may throw errors `Error: (ProcessWholeMessage) Unknown Operation Code (x) encountered.` in log when Websocket frame with special operation code number is received from Volumio.
 It seems to be rather cosmetic issue only, it is not affecting plugin functionality.
 I will try to check with Domticz developers how to get rid of these errors.